Deutsche Bank lifts AstraZeneca PLC [AZN] price estimate. Who else is bullish?

 Deutsche Bank have made an estimate for AstraZeneca PLC shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 15, 2021.
 The new note on the price target was released on December 07, 2020, representing the official price target for AstraZeneca PLC stock.

-AstraZeneca PLC [AZN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.20.
-With this latest performance, AZN shares gained by 10.84% in over the last four-week period, additionally sinking by -3.21% over the last 6 months – not to mention a rise of 9.60% in the past year of trading.
+AstraZeneca PLC [AZN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.68.
+With this latest performance, AZN shares gained by 0.44% in over the last four-week period, additionally sinking by -9.65% over the last 6 months – not to mention a rise of 3.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and AstraZeneca PLC [AZN] shares currently have an operating margin of +11.51 and a Gross Margin at +72.35.
 AstraZeneca PLC’s Net Margin is presently recorded at +5.47.